wp-plugins/nextgen-facebook/readme.txt

 	* Added the 'Position in bbPress Single' option on the NGFB Sharing Buttons settings page (Pro version).

 == Upgrade Notice ==

+= 7.7.3 =

+Added a cropping area selection for all Image Dimension options, changed the 'Social Preview' feature to use the first Open Graph image.

 = 7.7.2.3 =